-Those who achieve the 75 per cent pass mark in both courses are awarded a digital certificate and a WJA water jetting training card.
+Those who achieve the 75 per cent pass mark in both courses are awarded a digital WJA operational jetting card.
 Their details are also added to the WJA database of water jetting operatives.

 To retain their WJA training cards and registration, operatives must pass the Safety Awareness Refresher course, which includes a practical assessment, every three years.
 Practical Modules only have to be passed once. (see infographic).